SalhiYassine/basic-lambda/README.md

 ## What is this?
-All you need to ship a lambda function written in Node & Typescript

-PS: this is not production ready, this was an initial experiment.
-I will have a production worthy one up soon
+This is a set of instructions and commands to ship a Lambda function written in Node.js and TypeScript.
+Please note that this is not production-ready and was initially an experiment.
+The intention is to create infrastructure templates for quick deployment in the future.

 ## Why does this exist?
-Partly me having fun, partly a step towards making myself some infrastructure templates I can use in the future if I need to ship something fast 🚀

-### How to run this?
-NOTE: ensure you have the aws cli installed on your machine and have run `aws configure` to provide your access key and secret

-Install tfenv (version manager for terraform)
-`brew install tfenv`

-I used version `1.4.6` so for I recommend the same for if you choose to run this

-Install desired version
-`tfenv install 1.4.6`

-Use the desired version
-`tfenv use 1.4.6`

-Next, use the Makefile commands to get you up and running

-Install the lambda function dependencies
-`make install-function-deps`

-Build the lambda function
-`make build-function`

-Initialise terraform
-`make init`

-Run the plan command to see what infrastructure you are about to create `make plan`

-Provided everything looks good
-`make apply` - you will be prompted to accept the plan by entering `yes`

-Once you are done, clean up all resources your created `make destroy`

-Done!
-You now have a lambda!

-Check the logs for the output (lambda url) and if everything went well you should see your function return
+This project exists for two main reasons:
+1. A fun experiment.
+2. A step towards creating infrastructure templates for fast deployment.

+## How to run this?

+**Note:** Ensure you have the AWS CLI installed on your machine and have run `aws configure` to provide your access key and secret.

+1. Install `tfenv` (version manager for Terraform):

+    ```bash
+    brew install tfenv
+    ```

+2. Install the desired version of Terraform (1.4.6 is recommended for this project):

+    ```bash
+    tfenv install 1.4.6
+    ```

+3. Use the desired version:

+    ```bash
+    tfenv use 1.4.6
+    ```

+4. Use the Makefile commands to set up the environment:

+    - Install Lambda function dependencies:

+        ```bash
+        make install-function-deps
+        ```

+    - Build the Lambda function:

+        ```bash
+        make build-function
+        ```

+    - Initialize Terraform:

+        ```bash
+        make init
+        ```

+    - Run the plan command to preview the infrastructure:

+        ```bash
+        make plan
+        ```

+    - If everything looks good, apply the changes:

+        ```bash
+        make apply
+        ```

+        You'll be prompted to accept the plan by entering `yes`.

+5. Once you're done, clean up all resources:

+    ```bash
+    make destroy
+    ```

+You now have a Lambda function!
+Check the logs for the output (Lambda URL), and if everything went well, you should see your function return.